software-mansion/protostar/website/docs/tutorials/07-testing/03-fuzzing/strategies.md

 ## Adapting strategies

-Often it is the case that a strategy does not produce exactly what is desired and a need to further adapt the generated values arise.
+Often it is the case that a strategy does not produce exactly what is desired and it is necessary to further adapt the generated values.
 Although this could be done in tests directly, this hurts because fuzzer does not know about the adaptation and may repeatedly test the same values.
 The [`assume`] and [`reject`] cheatcodes provide simple interfaces to adapt a advanced strategy.
 Those are not very good considering the performance.